Data quality is often noted as an issue…

 - Truncated values, excluded data

-Minitab incudes graphical tools such as the timeseries chart, bar chart, histogram chart (Menu: Graph) and Pareto chart (Menu: stat>quality tools>Pareto chart) that are quick & ideally suited to conducting these types of Graphical reviews
+SigmaXL incudes graphical tools such as the Run Chart, Bar chart, Histogram chart and Pareto chart that are quick & ideally suited to conducting these types of Graphical reviews

 Data needs to be representative of the process that it came from, beyond just checking the values, this requires making a ‘logic and sanity check’.
 More often than not, assumptions are made that the data is representative and checking it is skipped over, potentially resulting in missed insights or incorrect conclusions.
 Does the data in the dataset show the ‘full range’ that is expected?

 Before starting and diving into data analysis and reports, checking for data quality issues using Practical and Graphical techniques such as the ones covered in this article will ensure you understand how Complete, Correct and Consistent your data is, and identify any potential data quality issues that need to be addressed